-- If you have a very large amount of money, getting a "cold" hardware wallet like a Trezor or Ledger and following its security practices can give you even greater protection.
-These kinds of wallets are meant for longer term holding of assets that you aren't going to be using on a regular basis.
+- If you have money or collectibles you want to protect further, getting a "cold" hardware wallet like a Ledger and following its security practices can give you greater protection.
+These kinds of wallets are meant for longer term holding of assets that you don’t use on a regular basis.
 A software wallet like Rainbow is still very secure and best for being your “daily driver” or “social wallet”.

 6. Follow the tips outlined in our “Avoiding Crypto Scams” guide.